Imanolasolo/printf/README.md

 Authorized functions and macros:

-write (man 2 write);
+write (man 2 write)
-malloc (man 3 malloc);
+malloc (man 3 malloc)
-free (man 3 free);
+free (man 3 free)
-va_start (man 3 va_start);
+va_start (man 3 va_start)
-va_end (man 3 va_end);
+va_end (man 3 va_end)
-va_copy (man 3 va_copy);
+va_copy (man 3 va_copy)
-va_arg (man 3 va_arg);
+va_arg (man 3 va_arg)
 Mandatory Tasks

  Write function that produces output with conversion specifiers c, s, and %.
   Handle conversion specifiers d, i.

    Create a man page for your function.

    Advanced Tasks

     Handle conversion specifier b.

      Handle conversion specifiers u, o, x, X.

      Use a local buffer of 1024 chars in order to call write as little as possible.

      Handle conversion specifier S.

      Handle conversion specifier p.

 	 Handle flag characters +, space, and # for non-custom conversion specifiers.

 	 Handle length modifiers l and h for non-custom conversion specifiers.

 	 Handle the field width for non-custom conversion specifiers.

 	 Handle the precision for non-custom conversion specifiers.

 	 Handle the 0 flag character for non-custom conversion specifiers.

 	 Handle the custom conversion specifier r that prints the reversed string.

 	 Handle the custom conversion specifier R that prints the rot13'ed string.

 	 All above options should work well together.

 		File Descriptions

 		_printf.c: - contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.

 		_putchar.c: - contains the function _putchar, which writes a character to stdout.

 		main.h: - contains all function prototypes used for _printf.

 		man_3_printf: - manual page for the custom _printf function.

 		print_chars.c: - contains the functions print_c, print_s, print_S, and print_r which handle the conversion specifiers c, s, S, and r, respectively, as well as hex_print, which prints a char's ascii value in uppercase hex

 		print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively

 		print_hex.c: - contains the functions print_hex, which prints an unsigned int in hexidecimal form, print_x, print_X, and print_p, which handle the conversion specifiers x, X, and p, respectively

 		print_unsigned_int.c: - contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively

 		print_rot13.c - contains the function print_R, which handles the conversion specifier R

 		Authors
 		Bryan Freire

 		Imanol Asolo @Imanolasolo